-1.3 Posted Write Queue
+1.3.1 Posted Write Queue

 The posted write queue contains the address and data of memory write transactions targeted for the opposite interface.
 The posted write transaction can consist of an arbitrary number of data phases, subject to the amount of space in the queue and disconnect boundaries.
 The posted write queue can contain multiple posted write transactions.
 The number of posted write transactions that can be queued at one time is dependent upon their burst size.
-The posted write queue consists of 88 bytes in each direction.
+The posted write queue consists of 152 bytes in the upstream direction and 88 bytes in the downstream direction.

-1.4 Delayed Transaction Queue
+1.3.2 Delayed Transaction Queue